shadmanali/Websites/README.md

 # Websites
-Just a list of websites I made while learning HTML and CSS.
+Just a list of websites I made while learning HTML and CSS and not to forget JavaScript.